aukraine/doctor_appointments_api/README.md

 >   - for example, we can create new index for faster receiving start & end times by slots IDs
 >   - however, it may increase index size in memory due to duplications data from those timestamps fields
 >   - `add_index :time_slots, [:start_time, :end_time]`
+> - write more unit tests to ensure the reliability of your code